IamBeltran/month-class/README.md

 - Type `Planner` [See Planner](#Type-Planner)

-Description: Ordered collection of plans of the month.
+Description: Ordered collection of activities of the month.

+An object with the properties `tasks`, `events`, `appointments` and `meetings`, each property of the object is an `array`.

 ### weekends

 - Type `Array.<number>`

-Description:
+Description: The month days that are weekends.

+A number `array` that value of elements is like `Date.prototype.getDate()`.

 ### holidays

 - Type `Array.<number>`

-Description:
+Description: The month days that are holidays.

+A number `array` that value of elements is like `Date.prototype.getDate()`.

 ### nonworkdays

 - Type `Array.<number>`

-Description:
+Description: The month days that are non workdays.

+A number array that value of elements is like a `Date.prototype.getDate()`.

 ### days

 - Type `Days` [See Days](#Type-Days)

-Description:
+Description: The month days.

+An object `array`, each element of the array contains information about a day of the month, If it is a weekend or a work day, if it has already elapsed, it is the current day, week number.

 ### summary

 - Type `Sumary` [See Sumary](#Type-Sumary)

-Description:
+Description: Summary of the month.

+An object with the properties `dates`, `days`, `weeks`, and `workdays`.

 ## Instance Methods